Mason Schreck: Houston Texans

 On June 11, 2022, Schreck signed with the Houston Texans.
-He was released on August 30, 2022 and signed to the practice squad the next day.
+He was released on August 30, and signed to the practice squad the next day.
 Schreck made his Texans debut in the fourth week of the season at NRG Stadium and, in his sixth professional season, caught the first pass of his career on a short throw from Davis Mills; he was tackled by Derwin James before being able to gain any ground.
 The following week, he was an offensive starter for just the second time in his career and was on the field for a career high 24 offensive plays.
 He also tallied the first receiving yards of his career, picking up six yards on a pass from Mills before being brought down by Foyesade Oluokun of the Jacksonville Jaguars.
 The Texans returned him to their practice squad the following day.
 He signed a reserve/future contract on January 10, 2023.

+On August 29, 2023, Schreck was waived by the Texans.